Leicester Town Rifles: 14th Battalion

 On 8 May 1918, the cadre of 2/4th Bn was transferred to 47th Bde of 16th Division, (formerly the Irish Division, also smashed up in the Spring Offensive), which went back to England in June.
 2/4th Bn was sent to Aldeburgh, where it was merged into the 14th Bn Leicesters, a newly formed service battalion.
 The 14th Leicesters then moved to Aldershot, where the 16th Division was reforming as an English division.
 It returned to France on 30 July and 14th Leicesters served with the 16th Division during the final advance of the war.

 3/4th Battalion

-The 3/4th Battalion was formed at Leicester on 12 Mayn 1915 and moved to Belton Park near Grantham and later to Nottingham.
-It was redesignated the 4th Reserve Bn on 8 April 1916 and on 1 September it absorbed the 5th Reserve (formerly 3/5th) Bn.
+The 3/4th Battalion was formed at Leicester on 12 May 1915 and moved to Belton Park near Grantham and later to Nottingham.
+It was redesignated the 4th Reserve Bn on 8 April 1916 and on 1 September it absorbed the 5th Reserve (formerly 3/5th) Bn and joined the North Midland Reserve Brigade.
 It later served at Catterick, North Coates and Louth, where it was disbanded on 17 April 1919.